 Dehydrating is an often overlooked opportunity to preserve food.
 There are a few methods, either dehydrating food in the summer sun on drying racks, or in a dehydrator.

 I love to have my dehydrator going while I’m in the midst of hot water bath canning because it’s easy to prep and start at the same time and doesn’t need much close care.
+Just this past summer I started experimenting with drying my own greens and turning them into powder to add to protein shakes.
+So delicious.

 This is the dehydrator that I’m loving lately.
 I’m often making fruit leather and apple chips in the summer for the toddlers.
 I also use it for dehydrating Chantelle mushrooms in the fall for soups and stews all winter long!